HDFGroup/hdf-rest-api/AclOps/index.rst

 Access Control List
 ####################

-Access Control List (ACL) are key-value stores that can be used to manage what operations can be performed by which user on group, dataset, or committed type objects.
+An Access Control List (ACL) is a key-value store that can be used to manage what operations can be performed by which user on group, dataset, or committed type objects.
 Operations on other objects (e.g. links, dataspace, or attributes) use the ACL of the object they belong to.